 “Deputy Davidson will see you now,” said the skinny, large-headed, Officer Knotts, upon his return.

 Wade popped up from where he sat and led the way across the floor.
 “I know where he’s at, Knotts.
 This isn’t my first rodeo.”

 “Of course,” muttered Knotts, with a subtle rolling of the eyes.

-Marcus and Donnie stood by the wall as Wade, acting as the official spokesman of the group, sat down in the wooden chair across from the Deputy and revealed his theory on the 5G frequencies being responsible for the recent irrational behavior in Seabridge and how braces might have had a part to play in it as well.
+Marcus and Donnie stood by the wall, next to the file cabinet as Wade, acting as the official spokesman of the group, sat down in the wooden chair across from the Deputy and revealed his theory on the 5G frequencies being responsible for the recent irrational behavior in Seabridge, and how braces might have had a part to play in it as well.
 The Deputy listened to Wade’s story in its entirety without interruption but did so with heavy eyes and little enthusiasm.
-And when Wade had finished, the Deputy spoke in the familiar condescending manner in which all adults spoke to kids they perceived as foolish or ignorant.
+And when Wade had finished, the Deputy spoke in a familiar condescending manner in which all adults spoke to kids they perceived as foolish or ignorant.

 “Now, this is serious business, Wade.
 That boy Charlie Morgan was beating on has a broken nose.
 His parents want to press charges.
 In fact, if he weren’t only sixteen, he’d be back there in lock up with Norman Polinski from the barbershop instead of in the custody of his parents.